SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 Cumulocity displays service availability at the level of individual devices and across all devices.

-#### How to view the service monitoring of a particular device
+#### To view the service monitoring of a particular device

-To check the service monitoring of a particular device, click the **Service monitoring** tab in the details of this specific device.
+Click the **Service monitoring** tab in the details of a particular device to check the service monitoring of this device.

-#### How to view the service monitoring across all devices
+#### To view the service monitoring across all devices

-To display the overall service across all devices, click **Service monitoring** in the **Device** menu in the navigator.
+Click **Service monitoring** in the **Device** menu in the navigator to display the overall service across all devices.

 ![Service monitoring](/guides/images/users-guide/DeviceManagement/devmgmt-devices-servicemonitoring.png)